Providing credible, objective, and relevant data and analysis.

 Marianne Bujacich joined the Office of Assessment and Decision Support in October 2022.
 As an institutional research analyst, she assists with institutional reporting and assessment projects related to student data.

-Marianne graduated from George Washington University with a BA in Psychology and a BS in Biological Anthropology.
-She is currently pursuing an MA in Organizational Sciences.
+Marianne graduated from The George Washington University with a BA in Psychology, a BS in Biological Anthropology, and an MA in Organizational Sciences.

 Lu Hao joined the Office of Assessment and Decision Support in 2014.
-As the Assistant Director/Senior Analyst, she leads the institutional research team and oversees institutional reporting to government agencies, higher-education associations and private publishers.
-Lu also leads and coordinates a variety of projects involving statistical analyses, survey research and data visualization to support strategic planning.
+As the Assistant Director/Senior Analyst, she leads the institutional research team and oversees institutional reporting to government agencies and higher-education associations.
+Lu also directs a variety of projects involving statistical analytics, survey research and data management to support strategic planning and decision making.

 Lu graduated from Georgetown University with an M.S. in Mathematics & Statistics and an M.A. in Communication, Culture & Technology.
 Her prior work focused on standard setting in globalized value chains.

 Trent Kennedy joined the Office of Assessment and Decision Support in February 2022 as a Senior Institutional Research Analyst.
-In that role, he serves as the leading analyst for the Georgetown University Law Center and Georgetown University – Qatar communities, providing support for survey research projects, external reporting, and select internal data needs.
+In that role, he serves as the primary analyst for the Georgetown University Law Center and Georgetown University – Qatar, providing support for survey research projects, external reporting, and select internal data needs.
 In addition to those responsibilities, he is committed to helping Georgetown stakeholders grow their capacity for data-driven projects and data-informed insights.

 Trent earned his J.D. from the University of Minnesota, his M.A. in Student Personnel Services from Northwestern State University, and his B.A. in Higher Education Administration from Hampshire College.
-He currently serves as the Chair of the Association of American Law Schools Section on Empirical Study of Legal Education and the Legal Profession and the Immediate Past Chair of the Section on Student Services.
-He has a forthcoming article in the College Student Affairs Journal on the use of CAS Standards among law student affairs professionals.
+He currently serves on the American Bar Association Section of Legal Education and Admissions to the Bar Advisory Group on Data Collection and has previously chaired the Association of American Law Schools sections on Student Services and Empirical Study of Legal Education and the Legal Profession.
+His research areas include statistical disclosure limitation strategies and the use of professional standards among law student affairs professionals.
 Outside of work, Trent is an avid reader and a happy (if not always graceful) hiker.

-Before joining OADS, Ming had taught in higher education and conducted research on methodological issues in statistical analysis and applied research on K-12 educational assessments.
-Ming’s research interests include:
+Prior to OADS, Ming taught in higher education and engaged in research with a focus on methodological issues in statistical analysis and applied research within K-12 educational assessments.
+She brings a substantial depth of expertise in educational assessment and program evaluation to her roles.

 Christian joined the Office of Assessment and Decision Support in September 2022.
 As Evaluation and Research Coordinator, he coordinates and manages end-of-course evaluations for the Main Campus and is the primary University contact for the Blue course evaluation system.
 In this role he also provides project management and administrative support for related projects, including for the University’s Survey Coordinating Group.

-Thanh Tran joined Georgetown in 2019 and is an Institutional Research Analyst for OADS.
+Thanh Tran joined Georgetown in 2019 and is a Senior Institutional Research Analyst for OADS.
 He is an expert of Quickbase, the Georgetown Main Campus’ budgeting and financial planning system, and has been maintaining the data integrity, as well as assisting users with functionalities.
-As part of the OADS team, Thanh supports the institutional planning and reporting for the University, while also performing analyses and delivering insights (e.g., on Budget and Actuals, Admissions, Enrollment/Tuition Management, Union negotiations, etc.) using a variety of analytic tools, especially R (tidyverse).
-He loves efficiency and always looks to automate and enhance processes to improve workflow of the University.
+As part of the OADS team, Thanh supports the institutional planning and reporting for the University, particularly on faculty and staff data, while also performing analyses and delivering insights (e.g., on Budget and Actuals, Admissions, Enrollment/Tuition Management, Union negotiations, etc.) using a variety of analytic tools, especially R (tidyverse).
+He enjoys efficiency and always looks to automate and enhance processes in order to improve the workflow of the University.

 Thanh graduated from Bowdoin College with a degree in Mathematics and Psychology, along with a minor in Japanese.
 At Bowdoin, he worked at the Office of Institutional Research, Analytics & Consulting for three years, gaining invaluable insights into the world of institutional research.
 He consistently strives to build on the mathematical foundation and to advocate for data analytics in higher education.